 If they’re willing to make the trip, eager March Madness bettors can simply travel to New Jersey and get their March Madness bets in while they wait for NY online sports betting to launch.
-Whether you enjoy filling out brackets or betting on individual games, futures or props, here’s all you need to know about March Madness betting in the Empire State.
+Whether you enjoy filling out brackets or betting on individual games, futures or props, here’s all you need to know about betting on college basketball in NY for March Madness.

 You can’t place real money online bet on March Madness (or any event) from New York — not yet, anyway.
 However, New Yorkers are able to create accounts with online sportsbooks in neighboring New Jersey.
 Not only that, but they can also make deposits and cash out winnings from the Empire State.